Announcing: REWRITE with Dance Art Journal

 REWRITE is an editorial series platforming artists to challenge dominant histories and shape new futures in the dance and performance sector.

-Chisenhale Dance Space (CDS) and Dance Art Journal (DAJ) have teamed up to commission an initial series of opinion pieces which draw on perspectives from across our respective communities.
-Starting from Weds 25th September 2024, eight articles will be released monthly.
+Chisenhale Dance Space (CDS) and Dance Art Journal (DAJ) have teamed up to commission a series of opinion pieces which draw on perspectives from across our respective communities.
+Starting from September 2024, we will release an article event month for eight months.

 These articles resist contemporary pressures to depoliticise artmaking, and cover a range of topics related to anti-oppressive practices, care, sector politics, and experimental forms of working & creation.